Getting Started in Genealogy

 Filed under Articles, Genealogy for Beginners, Getting Started in Genealogy, Introduction to Genealogy

 In case you are a novice, researching the genealogy of your family, you will know that you have to begin with yourself and move outward to your immediate family next.
 Keep a blank family tree and pedigree chart handy since you will have to record all the information there.
 You should record the following data for each person: name, date and place of birth, date and place of death, spouse, children and parents.
-If there is any other interesting fact, Continue reading “Making a Family Tree — What to Record” »
+If there is any other interesting fact, you can add that as well.

 How to Make a Family Tree – The NARA